peppemig/microservices-course-amigoscode/README.md

 - All services are interacting with a MySQL database (dockerized) **(port 3307)**

 # RabbitMQ flow:
 - Customer service -> Fraud service -> Customer service -> QUEUE -> Notification service

+# Maven settings:
+- Standard modules ('clients' and 'amqp') will use standard Maven
+- Other actual microservices will use Spring Boot Maven Plugin (repackage) (see microservices' pom.xml)